 The windmill palm is one of the hardiest palm trees available, allowing you to add a splash of tropical flavor to your temperate garden.
 It is one of the few palms that can survive freezing temperatures (down to 10 F).
 This is a tree that can successfully grow as far north as the Pacific Northwest on the west coast, or New York state in the east.
 Frequently seen in Britain and France, the windmill palm is a recipient of the Award of Garden Merit from the Royal Horticultural Society.

 The windmill palm has fan-shaped leaves that are 3 feet in length and which give the tree its name.
 The leaf shafts produce fibers that cover the trunk and can be made into ropes, mats, brushes, brooms, hats, and other fibrous products.
 The leaves are also sometimes used in thatched roofs.

 This tree is dioecious (trees have either male or female flowers) and you will need at least one male and female tree if you want fruit production.
 The flowers are yellow and will perfume the air around them.
 After the female flowers are pollinated, clusters of purple drupes (stone fruit) are formed in the summer.

 The windmill palm is known by a number of other common names, including hemp palm, Chusan palm (after Chusan Island in China), Nepalese fan palm, and Chinese windmill palm.

-Windmill palm is a favorite specimen to plant in landscapes near the ocean since they tolerate salt.
-They are relatively small, slow-growing palms, so they are a good choice for containers although the containers need to have adequate drainage holes.
+Windmill palm is a favorite specimen to plant in landscapes near the ocean since it tolerates salt.
+It is a relatively small, slow-growing palm, so it can be a good choice for containers although the containers need to have adequate drainage holes.
 In outdoor environments, windmill palms are a good choice for confined areas such as sheltering a patio.
 They can also be grown as specimen plants in the larger landscape.
 If you do not want to deal with fallen fruit, look for a tree that is male.

-Windmill palms can also be grown indoors in pots; they grow slow enough that it will be many years before they outgrow the space.
+Windmill palms can also be grown indoors in pots; it grows slow enough that it will be many years before it outgrows the space.

 Growing the Windmill Palm